is a common name for a fracture of the long bone that connects the little finger to the wrist.

-To help reduce your chance of boxer's fracture, take these steps: Do not put yourself at risk for trauma.Avoid situations where fights may occur.Consider anger management if you have repeated anger outbursts or are prone to fighting.Wear proper padding and safety equipment when participating in sports or activities.
+To help reduce your chance of boxer's fracture: Do not put yourself at risk for trauma.Avoid situations where fights may occur.Consider anger management if you have repeated anger outbursts or are prone to fighting.Wear proper padding and safety equipment when participating in sports or activities.

 Gudmundsen TE, Borgen L. Fractures of the fifth metacarpal.
 Acta Radiol.
 2009;50(3):296-300.

 Hand fractures.
 American Academy of Orthopedic Surgeons Ortho Info website.
 Available at: